mohangrewal101/Personal-Project-Turn-Based-/README.md

 - Everything else was drawn by me, including the tiles, Attack UI, Magic UI, Item UI, and Skeleton Stats UI

 Future Plans (in order of most importance to least important):
-- Add different types of items to the inventory, make an enemy inventory
-- Add post-processing and lighting effects
-- Work on adding a random amount of enemies each time the player starts the game
+- Make player choose and attack an enemy
+- Highlight how far a unit can go with their movement
 - Work on more enemies to add to the game
 - Add an animation for the Player Fire Animation
 - Work on more player entities to add to the game